 Intel Core i3 and AMD Ryzen 3

 More recent, slightly faster processors.
-Where you’ll probably start if you’re looking for a relatively cheap machine but want to be sure of reasonable performance
+Where someone will probably start if they are looking for a relatively cheap machine but want to be sure of reasonable performance.

 Intel Core i5, i7 & i9 and AMD Ryzen 5, Ryzen 7 & Ryzen 9

 Increasingly newer, faster and more expensive processors.
-If you want to be sure of good performance, you’ll be comparing machines with these processors
+If someone wants to be sure of good performance, they’ll be comparing machines with these processors.

 A note about Apple